Skip to main content

 Technical Analysis

-CVE-2024-21332 is a use-after-free vulnerability (CWE-416) identified in Microsoft SQL Server 2017 (GDR), specifically within the SQL Server Native Client OLE DB Provider component.
-This vulnerability allows an attacker to execute arbitrary code remotely by exploiting improper memory management that leads to use-after-free conditions.
-The vulnerability is remotely exploitable over the network without requiring authentication privileges, although it does require user interaction, such as convincing a user to connect to a malicious server or open a crafted file.
-The CVSS v3.1 base score is 8.8, indicating high severity, with impacts on confidentiality, integrity, and availability (all rated high).
-The attack vector is network-based (AV:N), with low attack complexity (AC:L), no privileges required (PR:N), but user interaction is necessary (UI:R).
-The scope is unchanged (S:U), meaning the vulnerability affects the same security scope.
-The exploitability level is official (E:U), and remediation level is official (RL:O) with confirmed reports (RC:C).
-Although no known exploits are currently in the wild, the vulnerability's nature and severity make it a critical risk for organizations running the affected SQL Server version.
-The use-after-free flaw can lead to remote code execution, potentially allowing attackers to take full control of the database server, access sensitive data, disrupt services, or move laterally within the network.
+CVE-2024-21332 is a use-after-free vulnerability (CWE-416) identified in the SQL Server Native Client OLE DB Provider component of Microsoft SQL Server 2017 (GDR, version 14.0.0).
+This vulnerability allows a remote attacker to execute arbitrary code on the affected system by exploiting improper memory management that leads to use-after-free conditions.
+The vulnerability is remotely exploitable over the network without requiring any privileges, although it does require user interaction, such as convincing a user to connect to a malicious SQL Server instance or open a specially crafted file.
+The CVSS 3.1 base score is 8.8 (high), reflecting the vulnerability's potential to compromise confidentiality, integrity, and availability fully.
+The attack vector is network-based (AV:N), with low attack complexity (AC:L), no privileges required (PR:N), but requires user interaction (UI:R).
+The scope is unchanged (S:U), meaning the impact is limited to the vulnerable component.
+The vulnerability was reserved in December 2023 and published in July 2024.
+No public exploits have been reported yet, but the severity and ease of exploitation make it a critical concern for organizations running this SQL Server version.
+The vulnerability could allow attackers to execute arbitrary code, potentially leading to full system compromise, data theft, or disruption of database services.

 Potential Impact